The performance effects of too much lazy loading

 twentytwentyone-single-mobile 114 378 233%

-To summarize the results of the A/B test, the lazy loading technique used by WordPress very clearly helps reduce image bytes but at the cost of a delayed LCP.
+To summarize the results of the A/B test, the lazy loading technique used by WordPress very clearly helps reduce image bytes at the cost of a delayed LCP.

 Series default disabled fix Difference from default Difference from disabled